Roman Josi: 2011–2017: Early career, Run to the Stanley Cup Finals

-While playing alongside Weber during the 2014–15 season, Josi scored 15 goals and 55 points, one shy of the Predators’ single-season scoring record for defensemen set by Weber in 2013-14.
-While playing on the Predators top defensive pair with Weber, Josi ranked fifth in the League in average time on ice per game through the first 11 games.
+While playing alongside Weber during the 2014–15 season, Josi scored 15 goals, 40 assists, and 55 points, one shy of the Predators’ single-season scoring record for defensemen set by Weber the year prior in 2013-14.
+While playing on the Predators' top defensive pair with Weber, Josi ranked fifth in the League in average time on ice per game through the first 11 games.
 Later, in November, Josi helped the Predators tie their franchise record for most goals in a single game.
 He tallied a goal in the third period to lift the Predators to a 9–2 win over the Toronto Maple Leafs.
 By 16 December, Josi ranked second on the team with 15 points while leading team defenseman in assists.
 He also led the team in blocked shots and ranked fifth in the League in average time on ice.
-Through the first two weeks of January, Josi tallied three game-winning goals in a row and also recorded his 100th and 101 career points.
+Through the first two weeks of January, Josi tallied three game-winning goals in a row and also recorded his 100th and 101st career points.
 By the end of January, Josi and Weber ranked among the League's Top 15 defensemen in points.
 He had accumulated nine goals and 24 assists for 33 points while Weber had 34 points.
-Josi also ranked fifth amongst all NHL skaters in time on ice with 26:22.
+Josi also ranked fifth amongst all NHL skaters in time on ice with 26:22 minutes per game.
 By March, Josi and Weber combined for 89 points, the most of any defensive duo in the NHL.
-His play helped the Predators qualify for the 2015 Stanley Cup playoffs after the team failed to qualify during the previous two seasons.
+His play helped the Predators qualify for the 2015 playoffs after the team failed to qualify during the previous two seasons.
 Josi finished the 2014–15 regular season with 15 goals and 40 assists for 55 points.
 He also recorded 209 blocked shots, the second most of any NHL player in the 2014–15 season.
-During the Predators first-round matchup against the Chicago Blackhawks, Josi set and tied numerous franchise records.
-In Game 4, he played a franchise-record 45:06 minutes of ice time in their triple-overtime loss and tied the franchise record for most playoff shots by a blueliner in one game with seven.
-At the end of the season, Josi finished in the top five for the Norris Trophy vote.
+During the Predators first-round matchup against the eventual Stanley Cup champion Chicago Blackhawks, Josi set and tied numerous franchise records.
+In game two of the series, he scored his first career playoff goal on Blackhawks' goaltender Corey Crawford as the Predators won the game 6–2 to even the series even at 1 apiece.
+Going into his record-breaking marks, In Game 4, he played a franchise-record 45:06 minutes of ice time in their triple-overtime loss and tied the franchise record for most playoff shots by a blueliner in one game with seven.
+The Predators were eventually defeated by the Blackhawks in six games and Josi finished the playoffs with one goal and no assists for one point in all six games.
+At the end of the season, Josi finished in the top five for the James Norris Memorial Trophy vote.